 Hypothyroidism is not always easy to detect, especially as it tends to occur gradually.
 Unfortunately, many of the symptoms tend to be attributed to old age.
 Look for significant behavioral changes in your dog, such as depression, aggression, head tilting, compulsiveness, or seizures.
 Personality changes are also an indication led by fatigue—an increase in naps, or a decreased interest in exercise or play.

-Further symptoms of hypothyroidism also include the following:
+Further symptoms of hypothyroidism in dogs also include the following:

 - Cold intolerance